Dysentery: Amoebic dysentery

 When amoebae inside the bowel of an infected person are ready to leave the body, they group together and form a shell that surrounds and protects them.
 This group of amoebae is known as a cyst, which is then passed out of the person's body in the feces and can survive outside the body.
 If hygiene standards are poor – for example, if the person does not dispose of the feces hygienically – then it can contaminate the surroundings, such as nearby food and water.

 If another person then eats or drinks food or water that has been contaminated with feces containing the cyst, that person will also become infected with the amoebae.
 Amoebic dysentery is particularly common in parts of the world where human feces are used as fertilizer.

 After entering the person's body through the mouth, the cyst travels down into the stomach.
 The amoebae inside the cyst are protected from the stomach's digestive acid.
 From the stomach, the cyst travels to the intestines, where it breaks open and releases the amoebae, causing the infection.
 The amoebae can burrow into the walls of the intestines and cause small abscesses and ulcers to form.
 The cycle then begins again.

 Bacillary dysentery

 Dysentery may also be caused by shigellosis, an infection by bacteria of the genus Shigella, and is then known as bacillary dysentery (or Marlow syndrome).
 The term bacillary dysentery etymologically might seem to refer to any dysentery caused by any bacilliform bacteria, but its meaning is restricted by convention to Shigella dysentery.

 Other bacteria

 Some strains of Escherichia coli cause bloody diarrhea.
 The typical culprits are enterohemorrhagic Escherichia coli, of which O157:H7 is the best known.
+These types of E. coli also make Shiga toxin.